 Initial Data Collection and Timeline

-Data collection began in January 2016 and is expected to continue for several years, gathering data and insights on the ongoing innovations in automotive technology and changing consumer behaviors related to portable technologies brought into the vehicle.
+Data collection began in January 2016 and is ongoing, gathering data and insights on the ongoing innovations in automotive technology and changing consumer behaviors related to portable technologies brought into the vehicle.
 As of the February 25, 2019, the consortium has gathered data across more than 15,610 participant days, 122 drivers, 29 vehicles, 511,638 miles of travel, and 7.11 billion video frames.
-The study is currently actively collecting data in instrumented Tesla models S and X vehicles, Cadillac CT6 vehicles equipped with Super Cruise, Volvo S90 vehicles equipped with Pilot Assist technology, and Range Rover Evoques with a range of advanced driver assistance features.
+The study is currently actively collecting data in instrumented Tesla models S, X and 3 vehicles, Cadillac CT6 vehicles equipped with Super Cruise, Volvo S90 vehicles equipped with Pilot Assist technology, and Range Rover Evoques with a range of advanced driver assistance features.
 The effort plans to add new vehicles of interest as they are introduced into the marketplace.
 Recorded data streams include IMU, GPS, CAN messages, and high-deﬁnition color video of the driver's face, body positioning, the driver cabin, the forward roadway, and the instrument cluster (on select vehicles).
 Questionnaire and interview data is collected to provide qualitative insight in additional to the vast amount of objective data obtained.

 Among other objectives already mentioned, the MIT AgeLab is leveraging the multiple streams of high-definition video obtained as part of this large-scale real-world driving data collection to fuel the development of deep learning based internal and external perception systems.
 This is taking place within the broader effort of gaining a holistic understanding of how human beings interact with vehicle automation technology by integrating video data with vehicle state data, driver characteristics, mental models, and self-reported experiences with technology and other factors related to automation adoption.
 In addition to analytic efforts being carried out collaboratively within the consortium, individual members are utilizing portions of the dataset to delve deeper into questions of specific interest to their organizations, both with and without direct involvement of the MIT AgeLab.
 At the most fundamental level, these efforts aim to identify how technology and other factors related to automation adoption and use can be improved in ways that save lives.